Epizootic haemorrhagic disease

 Diagnostic

-Due to the unspecific symptoms, a laboratory diagnostic clarification is essential.
-The virus itself can be efficiently and very sensitively and specifically detected in real-time PCR.
+Due to the non-specific symptoms, a laboratory diagnostic clarification is essential.
+The virus itself can be detected very sensitively and specifically in real-time PCR.
 Similar to BTV, EHDV is also detectable in EDTA blood for a long time (> 50 days after infection).
-Antibodies can be detected in competitive ELISA from 10-14 days after infection.
+Antibodies can be detected by competitive ELISA from 10-14 days after infection.

-Sample material required: EDTA blood and serum from live animals; spleen, lungs, lymph nodes, liver.
+Sample material required: EDTA blood and serum in live animal; spleen, lungs, lymph nodes, liver in dead animal.

 Contact